Participating in the Sophomore Scholars in Residence Program and Themed Communities

 • Removal from a Community

 The Office of Living-Learning Programs may remove a student from a living-learning community should the student not follow-through with the terms of this participation agreement.
-Prior to a student’s removal, the student will be required to meet with the Associate Director, New Student and Transition Programs to discuss their involvement in the community and determine any corrective course of action.
+Prior to a student’s removal, the student will be required to meet with the Director, Living-Learning & New Student Programs, to discuss their involvement in the community and determine any corrective course of action.

 The Richmond and Westhampton College Deans’ Offices, as part of the student disciplinary process, may also remove a student from a living-learning community, who violates conduct outlined in the Student Handbook.